Gaussian Ensemble Belief Propagation

 At this stage, our approach manages millions of pixels, surpassing the capabilities of classical methods.
 GaBP tends to choke on a few thousand pixels.
 But our method can eat up big problems like that for breakfast.

-What we are looking at in this graph is some measures of performance as we scale up the size of the problem, i.e. the number of pixels.
-The top graph displays the execution time, which ideally should be low, plotted against the problem size, measured in pixels.
-Notice that as the problem gets bigger GaBP gets MUCH slower — For the curious, it scales roughly cubically, i.e. \(\mathcal{O}(D^3)\).
-GaBP is always slower for the kind of problems we care about.
-Eventually, GaBP runs out of memory.
-In the middle graph we see something else interesting: GEnBP also has superior accuracy to the classic GaBP, in the selse that its guesses are closer to the truth.
+For the curious, it scales roughly cubically, i.e. \(\mathcal{O}(D^3)\).
+GaBP is generally much slower for the kind of problems we care about.
+Moreover, eventually, GaBP runs out of memory.
+In the middle graph, we see something else interesting: GEnBP also has superior accuracy to the classic GaBP, in the sense that its guesses are closer to the truth.
 The bottom graph shows the posterior likelihood, which essentially tells us how confident our method is in the vicinity of the truth.

-In Figure 9 we test both these methods on lot of different fluid types and see how they go.
+In Figure 11, we test both these methods on a lot of different fluid types and see how they go.
 GEnBP is best at speed for … all of them.
 The story about accuracy is a little more complicated.
 We win some, and we lose some.
 So, it’s not a silver bullet.

-However, GEnBP can tackle problems far beyond GaBP’s capacity, and it often superior accuracy even in scenarios manageable by GaBP.
+However, GEnBP can tackle problems far beyond GaBP’s capacity, and it often has superior accuracy even in scenarios manageable by GaBP.

 4 How it works

 The core insight of our work is combining the best elements of the Ensemble Kalman Filter (EnKF) and classic Gaussian belief propagation (GaBP).
 We’ve developed an alternative Gaussian belief propagation method that outperforms the classic GaBP.
-These methods are closely related and yet their research communities don’t seem to be closely connected.
+These methods are closely related, and yet their research communities don’t seem to be closely connected.
 GaBP is associated with the robotics community.
 If you have a robotic vacuum cleaner, it probably runs on something like that.
 Rumour holds that the Google Street View software that makes all those Street View maps uses this algorithm.
 There are many great academic papers on it; here are some examples(Bickson 2009; Davison and Ortiz 2019; Murphy, Weiss, and Jordan 1999; Ortiz, Evans, and Davison 2021; Dellaert and Kaess 2017).

 The Ensemble Kalman Filter is widely used in areas such as weather prediction and space telemetry.
 While I don’t have visually striking demos to share, I recommend Jeff Anderson’s lecture for a technical overview.
-Aside: Maybe if climate scientist could make their demos as sexy as the robotics folks, we would have more interest in climate modeling?
+Aside: Maybe if climate scientists could make their demos as sexy as the robotics folks, we would have more interest in climate modelling?
 Here are some neat introductory papers on that theme: (Evensen 2009a, 2009b; Fearnhead and Künsch 2018; Houtekamer and Zhang 2016; Katzfuss, Stroud, and Wikle 2016).

 Connecting the two methods is mostly a lot of “manual labour”.
 We use some cool tricks such as the Matheron update (Doucet 2010; Wilson et al. 2020, 2021), and a whole lot of linear algebra tricks such as Woodbury identities.
 Details in the paper.

-5 Try it yourself
+6 Try it yourself

 Code for GEnBP can be found at danmackinlay/GEnBP.
 And of course, read the GEnBP paper (MacKinlay et al. 2024).